-The decision about how to select and acquire Accessible Instructional Materials (AIM) and Assistive Technology (AT) depends on the age of the individual in need.
+The decision about how to select and acquire Accessible Educational Materials (AEM) and Assistive Technology (AT) depends on the age of the individual in need.
 Please use the links below for detailed information:

 - School-aged – Children 5 to 21 enrolled in Kindergarten through high school